14th European Social Science History Conference 2023

 Call for Papers and Sessions

-The ESSHC is a biennial International Conference that brings together historians and other scholars from across the world who are interested in studying the past using the methods of the Social Sciences.
-The programme is organised around Networks, each of which organises panel sessions (including collaborative sessions with other networks): some of these are period-based, some based on geographical area, and some focused on themes or methods.
-You can find further information about the ESSHC on its web https://esshc.iisg.amsterdam/en/esshc-conference-2022
+The ESSHC is a biennial International Conference, organized by The International Institute of Social History in Amsterdam, that brings together historians and other scholars from across the world who are interested in studying the past using the methods of the Social Sciences.
+The programme is organised around Networks, each of which organizes panel sessions (including collaborative sessions with other networks): some of these are period-based, some based on geographical area, and some focused on themes or methods.
+You can find further information about the ESSHC on its web:

-Our network studies the social fabric of medieval societies (c.
-1000-1500).
-Scholars are invited to submit sessions on the social history of politics, economy, cultural phenomena, ideas, and discourses.
-Subjects to be dealt with include: networking at courts, gender issues in urban or rural societies, conflict studies, factions and nobility, the history of commoners, trust and social capital, spatial dimension of social relations, new methodologies etc. Other topics are very welcome!
+Panel sessions last two hours, and generally involve four or three papers on a specific theme, with or without a discussant, and with a chair.
+Ideally, panel contributors should come from a mix of countries, and certainly a mix of universities.
 The particular focus of our network is comparative: first, it brings together medievalists working on the crossroads of cultural, political and economic history; second, it looks at different areas across Europe and the wider Mediterranean world.
-Nevertherless, we will be happy to discuss any ideas you wish to put forward.
+Nevertheless, we will be happy to discuss any ideas you wish to put forward.
 We are particularly interested in proposals for inter-disciplinary and comparative panels.
-The earlier you contact us, the more advice we’ll be able to offer.
+The earlier you contact us, the more advice we will be able to offer.

 There is also scope for proposing an individual paper, of roughly 20 minutes, if you do not wish to organise a whole panel.
 If your proposal is accepted, we may put you in touch with the organiser of a relevant session, to see if your paper could be accommodated there, or we may seek to put together a composite panel of individual submissions.
 Again, the sooner you contact us to discuss your ideas or submit your proposal, the better.